StackmateNetwork/stackmate.in/content/foss/_index.md

 We provide open source recovery tools and documentation hosted at GitHub, so even if our servers are down, you can use our recovery tools to operate your accounts.

-Our bitcoin-core operations (full node operations) are also open sourced, which means we are being audited by the public, EVERY SINGLE DAY; giving you more transparency on the services you are receiving AND the ability to run parts of it yourself for even higher levels of sovereignty.
+Our bitcoin-core operations (full node operations) are also open sourced, which means we are being audited by the public, EVERY SINGLE DAY; giving you more guarentees on the services you are receiving AND the ability to run parts of it yourself for even higher levels of sovereignty.

-We strive to build software that minimizes dependency and maximizes freedom.

 ### Software Stack

 [linux](https://github.com/torvalds/linux) - Operating System